rvong65/rvong65/README.md

 Hi there! 👋 My name is Ryan
 =================================================================================================================================
-* 🌍  I'm based in Los Angeles
-* 🤖  I'm interested in integrating artificial intelligence and software engineering applications
+* 🤖 Welcome to my GitHub!
+I’m an aspiring AI Engineer passionate about blending artificial intelligence with software engineering to solve real-world problems.
+My projects focus on machine learning, deep learning, and data-driven applications, using tools like Python, TensorFlow, PyTorch, and Pandas.
+From predictive models to automated systems, I’m driven to create AI solutions with impact in areas like healthcare and automation.
+I’m always experimenting with new algorithms and datasets, aiming to bridge research with practical applications.
 * Some of my hobbies include: <br/>
 📘 Reading
-💻 Programming
+💻 Programming <br/>
+🌱 Exploring Artificial Intelligence

 ## Experience
 ### Programming Languages: